-Shatrughan Sinha likely to join Congress today
+Rebel BJP leader Shatrughan Sinha to join Congress on April 6

-New Delhi, Mar 28: Bollywood actor-turned-politician Shatrughan Sinha, who has been associated with Bharatiya Janata Party (BJP) for about three decades, is likely to join Congress at New Delhi today.
+New Delhi, Mar 28: Bollywood actor-turned-politician Shatrughan Sinha's entry into the Congress has been delayed after tussle intensified within the Bihar Mahagathbandhan over seat sharing.

-Sinha is expected to be Congress' candidate from Patna Sahib constituency and will take on Union Minister Ravi Shankar Prasad.
+Sinha, who has been associated with Bharatiya Janata Party (BJP) for about three decades, is likely to join Congress on April 6 and will take on Union Minister Ravi Shankar Prasad.
 He has held the seat since 2009 for the BJP.

+Congress In-charge of Bihar, Shakti Singh Gohil on Thursday confirmed that Shatrughan Sinha will be joining the party.
+"Shatrughan Sinha Ji has decided that he will join Congress party and will work as our star leader and star campaigner," he said.

 Sinha is a two-term BJP Lok Sabha member from Patna Sahib Singh but has been dropped by the saffron party which has chosen to field union minister Ravi Shankar Prasad from the seat.